ducc/DiscrimFarmer/README.md

 1. Wait for a sweet discrim!
 Use `ctrl+c` to stop it running.

 `<target discrims>` = list of discriminators separated by a comma, e.g. `1234,1337,0001`.

+If you want, this tool can search for other members with the same discriminator using an api, rather than looking at the members who are on the same servers as you.
+To do so, just add the flag `-api true` when running `./DiscrimFarmer`